 After placing the prototyping die into the casting machine, the casting of the prototypes can be carried out.
 Aluminum is melted and poured into the shot chamber with a ladle.
 Then it is pushed into the die cavity under pressure.

 The melt spreads uniformly and the shape of the prototype is formed inside the cavity.
 The casting is now complete and left for cooling and solidification.

 To know more about the casting process, please visit our aluminum pressure die casting page.

 The completed castings are ejected from the dies and some post-processing operations are carried out.
 The casting is then trimmed to remove sprue, flash, risers, etc. attached to the casting.
 Then it may be machined to provide some details that were not possible during casting.

-Your Aluminum die cast prototypes are now ready.
 You can create hundreds of similar prototypes this way.
 But the modeling and tooling is a one-time requirement.